 - Voice traffic between the ingress gateway and the IVR system.
-With Unified IP IVR, if the Unified IP IVR servers are in a central location and PSTN gateways are in remote locations, there will be voice traffic over the WAN.
-With Unified CVP, it is possible to queue the call at the edge and therefore keep the voice traffic local to the remote site to avoid voice traffic across a WAN link. - Voice traffic between the ingress gateway and the agent. - Voice signaling traffic.
-This is typically for the signaling traffic between the ingress gateway and Unified CM, and between the agent phone and Unified CM. - VXML Gateway traffic if Unified CVP is deployed.
+With Unified IP IVR, if the Unified IP IVR cluster is in a central location and PSTN gateways are in remote locations, there will be voice traffic over the WAN.
+With Unified CVP, it is possible to queue the call at the edge and therefore keep the voice traffic local to the remote site to avoid voice traffic across a WAN link.
+Video queuing is also supported with the Unified CVP Video in Queue (ViQ) feature, so also consider the video traffic between the caller and the video media server. - Voice traffic between the ingress gateway and the agent, or voice traffic between the caller and agent for internal calls.
+There could also be video traffic between the caller and the agent if the contact center deployment supports video. - Voice and video signaling traffic.
+This is typically for the signaling traffic between the ingress gateway or caller endpoint and Unified CM, and between the agent phone and Unified CM. - VXML Gateway traffic if Unified CVP is deployed.
 The traffic includes media file retrieval from the media server and VXML documents exchanged with the VXML server. - Data traffic between the agent or supervisor desktop and the Unified Contact Center server (CAD or CTI-OS traffic). - Reporting traffic between the reporting user and the Unified Contact Center Reporting server. - Traffic between Unified Contact Center servers if they are remote from each other.
 For example, this type of traffic occurs with clustering over the IP WAN or with multisite and distributed call processing with PGs remote from the Unified CCE Central Controller. - Additional Intra-Cluster Communication Signaling (ICCS) traffic between the Unified CM subscribers due to the large amount of redirect and transfer traffic and additional CTI traffic. - Voice traffic due to recording and silent monitoring.
 Depending on the solution, one or two RTP streams could be sent in order to silently monitor or record the conversation with an agent.